-We analyze the impact of trust on bargaining behavior between auditor and auditee in a tax setting.
-We study the effect of interpersonal trust and trust in government on both taxpayer and tax auditor.
-In an experiment with variation in pairwise trust settings, we find evidence that both kinds of trust affect the bargaining behavior, albeit in different ways.
-While trust in government increases taxpayers’ tax offers, interpersonal trust may lead to more concessionary behavior of tax auditors moderated by trust in government.
+We study the bargaining behavior between auditor and auditee in a tax setting and scrutinize the effect of interpersonal trust and trust in government on both parties’ concessions.
+We find evidence that both kinds of trust affect the concessionary behavior, albeit in different ways.
+While trust in government affects concessionary behavior in line with intuitive predictions, we find that interpersonal trust only affects tax auditors.
+For high interpersonal trust, the alleviating effect of high trust in government on tax auditors’ concessions is less pronounced.
 Our findings help tax authorities to shape programs to enhance compliance in an atmosphere of trust.

-Keywords: Bargaining, behavioral taxation, interpersonal trust, tax audit, trust in government
+Keywords: Behavioral taxation, concessionary behavior, interpersonal trust, tax audit, trust in government

 JEL Classification: C92, D91, M40, H20, H25, H83